DataDog/documentation/content/en/agent/faq/circleci-incident-impact-on-datadog-agent.md

 * If your system uses Agent 7, there is no implication.
 Agent 7 packages were never signed with the affected key.
 * Your system will no longer be able to install Agent 6 < 6.14.0.
 We recommend upgrading to Agent 6 >= 6.14.0 or Agent 7.
-* If your system uses Agent 5, you will no longer be able to install any currently released Agent 5 version.
+* If your system uses Agent 5, you will no longer be able to install Agent 5 <= 5.32.8.
+You will only be able to install Agent 5.32.9, or you can upgrade to 6 >= 6.14.0 or Agent 7.

 ## What Datadog is doing to mitigate the implications